clevergo/osenv/README.md

 ### Get

-`Get` allow specifying fallback/default value if the environment variable associated with the given key doesn't exist.
+`Get` returns the environment variable associated with the given key, a fallback(default) value will be returned if not exist.

 Assume environment is that `FOO=BAR EMPTY=`.